Chandan9898Kumar/maching_coding/src/JavaScript/Virtualization/READMe.md

 _Choose Virtualization when:_

-    1. You have thousands of items to render
+    1. You have thousands of items to render(Only creates DOM nodes for visible items (~10-50 elements)).
     2. Performance is critical
     3. Memory usage is a concern
     4. You're working with a JavaScript framework